PeterHWard/resumebuilder-client/STYLE_GUIDE.md

 A static JS file of type `ResumeData` that initially feeds the react component tree.
 This is temporary - in future initial data will be pulled from server or local storage.

+## Indentation
+Use 2-space indentation for all JavaScript source files.

 ## Naming
 ### Types
 Types that feed data to React components should be suffixed with `Data`.
 E.g.,